-This tutorial explains the basics and overview of mini quad frame, and how it affects flight performance.
-There are many considerations to bear in mind when choosing an ideal FPV racing drone frame.
+This tutorial provides an overview of mini quad frame, what to look out for to get the best frame, and how the frame affects flight performance.
+There are many considerations go into choosing an ideal frame for your very personal requirement and style.

 Index of Content

 - Freestyle or Racing?

 - Other considerations

 What is a mini quad frame?

 The mini quad frame is the main structure that contains the components of a mini quad, or quadcopter.

 As you can see, there are different parts of a quadcopter frame or chassis.
 Some frames have all 4 arms cut from a single piece of carbon fiber, this is often referred to as a monobody or unibody.
 Some have protection for the FPV camera at the front and this is often called the camera “cage”

 The perfect mini quad frame should be lightweight and strong.
 But just like so many things with mini quads, it requires sacrifice and balance.

 The design and material of a frame determine how crash-resilient it is.
 Generally stronger frames are heavier and tend to be more stable in the air.
 And lighter frames are more efficient and nimble.